DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

-Author: A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand.
+Author: DermNet NZ Editor in Chief Adjunct A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand.
 January 2018.

-Targeted cancer therapies are drugs used to treat certain malignant tumours by blocking the action of certain molecular targets such as genes and proteins.
+Targeted cancer therapies are drugs used to treat certain malignant tumours by blocking the action of particular molecular targets such as genes and proteins.
 They are classified as small molecules or monoclonal antibodies.

 They are also called precision medicines.